bbatsov/batsov.com/_posts/2022-09-15-reload-zsh-configuration.md

 $ omz reload
 ```

-I assumed this was just an alias for `. .zshrc`, which I had been doing for
+I assumed this was just an alias for `. .zshrc` (a.k.a. `source .zshrc`), which I had been doing for
 ages, but it turns out it's actually an alias for:

 ``` shellsession